JaviRute/portfolio/README.md

 Here is my portfolio, showcasing some of the projects I have been working on and containing the links to repositories.

-It's all done on HTML + CSS
+All done on HTML + CSS